 The previously explained methods to restrict access via

 xroot can also be used together.
-The precedence applied in that case is as following:
+The precedence applied in that case is as follows:

-Kerberos protocols require trust in remote authorities.
-However, this only affects user authentication, while authorization decisions can be adjusted by local site administrators by adapting the
+Kerberos protocols) trust in remote authorities is required; however, this only affects user authentication, while authorization decisions can be adjusted by local site administrators by adapting the

 To allow local site’s administrators to override remote security settings, write access can be further restricted to few directories (based on the local namespace, the

 pnfs).
 Setting xroot access to read-only has the highest priority, overriding all other settings.

 As of 6.2, dCache supports TLS according to the protocol requirements specified by the xroot Protocol 5.+.